shopsys/shopsys/docs/storefront/gtm/objects.md

 > = ExtendedPageProperties & {
   type: PageType; // type of the page, can be GtmPageType.category_detail or GtmPageType.seo_category_detail, GtmPageType.blog_article_detail or GtmPageType.brand_detail
   pageId: string; // unique identifier of the page
-  breadcrumbs: BreadcrumbFragmentApi[]; // breadcrumbs to the current page };
+  breadcrumbs: BreadcrumbFragment[]; // breadcrumbs to the current page };
 ```